 |Minimum tank size||10 gallon per fish (40 l)|

 Rusty Cichlid is a peaceful fish compared with the overall aggressive Mbuna, although it is mildly aggressive when breeding.
-This fish has also amazing parental skills, they keep their eggs and fries in their mouth to protect them, for a few weeks until they are able to swim freely.
+This fish also has amazing parental skills.
+They keep their eggs and fries in their mouth to protect them for a few weeks until they are able to swim freely.

 They are quite shy and can be picked on and experience stress if sharing the tank with other larger, aggressive tankmates.
-This fish is also intelligent, sometimes it may look like it’s begging for food and even willing to eat from your hand.
+This fish is also intelligent.
+Sometimes it may look like it’s begging for food and even willing to eat from your hand.

 Size & Lifespan

 This cichlid is quite small in size, about 4 inches, but it can reach a max of 5.3 inches if they grow healthy.
-This fish requires good maintenance and if he meets the right conditions for healthy growth, he can live for about 3 to 5 years.
+This fish requires good maintenance, and if he meets the right conditions for healthy growth, he can live for about 3 to 5 years.